trek-view/basecamp/_posts/2020-09-11-lidar-photogrammetry-101.md

 Its hardware can be mounted on a plane, tripod, or automobile, as well as a drone.
 It’s sometimes called 3D laser scanning.
 [Google use a pair of LiDaR scanners on their Street View cars](/blog/2020/google-street-view-cameras-more-than-meets-the-eye).

-LiDAR mapping uses a laser scanning system with an integrated [Inertial Measurement Unit (IMU)](/blog/2020/360-camera-sensors-imu-accelerometer-gyroscope-magnetometer) and GNSS receiver, which allows each measurement, or point in the resulting point cloud, to be georeferenced.
+LiDAR mapping uses a laser scanning system with an integrated [Inertial Measurement Unit (IMU)](/blog/2020/360-camera-sensors-imu-accelerometer-gyroscope-magnetometer) and GNSS receiver, which allows each measurement, or point in the resulting point cloud, to be geo-referenced.
 Each ‘point’ combines to create a 3D representation of the target object or area.

 During a LiDaR survey, an active optical sensor transmits laser beams toward a target (think millions of points for top-of-the-range scanners).
 The laser energy is reflected by the target and is detected and analyzed by receivers in the LiDaR sensor.